Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2.3.1.
 The effect on BN statistics

-• Many weights oscillate between quantized states, even at the supposed convergence of the network → Output statistics of each layer can vary significantly between gradient updates
+• Output statistics of each layer vary significantly between gradient updates when weights oscillate.

-2. Number of weights per outpu channel.
-Smaller the number of weights, the larger the contribution of individual weights to the final accumulation.
+2. # of weights per output channel: Smaller the number of weights, the larger the contribution of individual weights to the final accumulation.
 When number is big enough, the effects of oscillations average out due to the law of large number.

-• KL divergence is much larger for depth-wise separable layers than in point-wise convolutions.
+• Table 1 shows that KL divergence is much bigger for depth-wise separable layers (fewer weights) than point-wise convolutions (more weights).

 2.3.2.
 The effect on training